muhamadridhomm/KPI_Automation_Compilation_For_TIF/README.md

 a KPI Underspec Bot for daily underperform ONU in Telkom Magelang

-This project automates the process of downloading and processing data from various sources, such as AQI, iBooster, and sending notifications via Telegram.
+This project automates the process of downloading and processing data from various sources, such as AQI, iBooster (Internal Company App), and sending notifications via Telegram.

+This code doesn't have demo as it could breach the company NDA

 ## Features